teorth/equational_theories/commentary/Equation41.md

 A non-trivial law is implied by the constant law if and only if both sides of the law involve at least one application of the magma operation.
 For instance, the commutative and associative laws are implied.

 A magma subject to this law is also called a null semigroup.
+It is trivially linear, associative and commutative, and cannot be a (non-trivial) quasigroup.
 It is equivalent to a pointed set.

-The free magma on some set `S` of generators for this law is `S ⊔ {∞}` with constant law `x ◇ y = ∞`.
+The free magma on some set `Σ` of generators for this law is `Σ ⊔ {∞}` with constant law `x ◇ y = ∞`.